 Getting the most out of a benefit program, especially in the long run, requires aligning benefit programs with an organization's overall business strategy and compensation philosophy.
-Benefit planning inevitably involves tradeoffs between an ideal package and one that will maximize the desired impact at a price that can be afforded.
+Benefit planning inevitably involves trade-offs between an ideal package and one that will maximize the desired impact at an affordable price.
 The three most important factors that must be weighed are:

 • What benefits can the employer afford?

 • What benefits will best attract and retain the employees needed to execute the organization's business strategy?

 • What benefit vendors provide a quality and consistent product now and will continue to do so in the future?

 Strategic planning allows employers to take the initiative in balancing employees' needs with a budget.
 It can involve taking advantage of new tools, such as electronic plan administration, and offering new benefits beyond the traditional health, disability, and life insurance and retirement ...